shoaib5023/Quiz-Application/README.md

 # Quiz_App

-## Question are given with  multiple choices to the end user,Timer has been set to answer the questions.
+## Question are given with  multiple choices to the end userto answer the questions.